Kristopher S.R. Henderson

 Raising a family and making his lifelong living in Prince George was always the dream for this multi-generational resident.
 “I’m a Prince George kid that loves everything the city has to offer.
 My great grandmother moved to Prince George when she was a baby, and my family has been here ever since.”

-There is the appeal of easy access to the activities he likes, especially hockey (he volunteers for PG Minor Hockey’s board and plays rec himself).
-There is the variety of indoor and outdoor recreations, from fishing and tobogganing to museums and rinks to parks and lakes.
+There is the appeal of easy access to the activities he likes, especially hockey.
+There is a variety of indoor and outdoor recreations, from fishing and tobogganing to museums and rinks to parks and lakes.

 Mostly, though, it is the combination of offerings that makes it a family city.
 He and his wife have four kids to consider.
 He is also thinking of family when he keeps abreast of provincial politics and when he volunteered on the BC Chamber of Commerce advocacy committee helping promote Northern BC Businesses.
 He’s thinking of the city’s future because, Kristopher said, “this where I plan to spend my whole career.”